 The Final Event, where all finalists will present their proposals, will be held in Riga, Latvia on 21 September 2017.

 A Jury, composed of specialists from the academic and business worlds, will identify and nominate the four winners.
 All projects compete for the General Category and Special Category 1st and 2nd Prizes of EUR 50 000 and EUR 20 000 respectively.
 In 2017, the Special Category Prizes will go to projects focusing on ageing.
 No winner may be awarded more than one prize.

 To assist the further development of participating projects, the Jury may also decide to award projects presented at the Final Event, whether Prize winners or not, mentoring vouchers entitling the project team to benefit from subsequent coaching/mentoring services.
-Furthermore, the EIB Institute offers previous finalists the opportunity to participate in an Investor’s Fair and in an alumni network.
+Furthermore, the EIB Institute offers previous finalists the opportunity to participate in an Impact bootcamp and in an alumni network.

 Who can apply?
 The EIB Institute Tournament responds to the considerable need for greater emphasis on Social Innovation and aims to attract interest from both non-for-profit and for-profit organisations, mainly from young entrepreneurs and social enterprises, corporate responsibility departments of private-sector companies of any size, NGOs and government or local government entities and university communities.
 Entries from student teams are also welcome.

 The Tournament is open to individuals or teams from (or residing in) the European Union Member States, Candidate and Potential Candidate countries, and EFTA countries that submit proposals to be implemented in one or more such countries.